pdf-association/pdf-issues/docs/32000-2-2020/clause08.md

     <td><b>StructParent</b></td>
     <td>integer</td>
     <td>
-      (<i>Required if the form XObject is a structural content item; PDF 1.3</i>) The integer key of the form XObject’s entry in the structural parent tree (see 14.7.5.4, "Finding structure elements from content items").
+      (<i>Required if the form XObject is a structural content item; PDF 1.3</i>) The integer key of the form XObject's entry in the structural parent tree (see 14.7.5.4, "Finding structure elements from content items").
       <ins onMouseEnter="mouseEnter(this)" data-issue="463" data-iso="approved">At most one of the entries <b>StructParent</b> or <b>StructParents</b> shall be present.
 A form XObject shall be either a content item in its entirety or a container for marked-content sequences that are content items, but not both.</ins>
     </td>
   </tr>